polterguy/polterguy.github.io/documentation/magic.lambda/index.md

-the **[status]** HTTP return value that's returned to the client, to become e.g. 404, indicating _"not found"_, etc. In addition you can pass in a **[field]** which will be serialised back to the client if specified to help the client to semantically figure out which field name that triggered the exception.
+the **[status]** HTTP return value that's returned to the client, to become e.g. 404, indicating _"not found"_, etc. In addition you can pass in a **[field]** which will be serialised back to the client if specified to help the client to semantically figure out which field that triggered the exception.
 Below is an example of all of the above.

 ```
 throw:Whatever error message here